Do Supersaturations Match Kidney Stones?

 We let them cool yet they stay stable

 When we collect 24 hour urines, temperature usually falls from that of the body to that of the wide world.
 Supersaturation must rise as in your experiment.
 But surprisingly, for up to several days, a urine will generally maintain very constant concentrations of calcium, oxalate, uric acid, phosphate, pH – all of the key variables that we use to calculate supersaturation.
 Such constancy makes 24 hour urines practical for patient care.
-We calculate supersaturations assuming body temperature because of the constancy.
+Because of the constancy we calculate supersaturations assuming body temperature.

 But why do they not collapse into crystallizations?

-What lets urines store energy for days on end, when in a simple experiment with sugar crystals form if your shake the container?
+What lets urines store energy for days on end, when in a simple experiment with supersaturated sugar solutions sugar crystals form if your shake the container?
 We transport 24 hour urines on trucks, in airplanes; no doubt people shake them up all the time.

 Urine contains abundant and varied crystal retardants